 Natural resources like water and land are finite.
 If we do not protect them, they may not be here for future generations, which would put both our quality of life and economy at risk.
 For example, properly managed lands, shorelines and forests play a critical role in ensuring access to the clean drinking water every Georgian relies on.

 Is this a tax increase?

-No, this is not a tax increase.
-It is simply a dedication of taxes already collected on outdoor recreation equipment sold in Georgia.
+No, this is a not a tax increase.
+It is simply a dedication of taxes already collected on outdoor sporting goods.